DIY Outdoor Smart Home LED strips

 Be sure to check out the rest of my #IOT posts by clicking the hashtag link.

-If you end up doing this project, be sure to post some picture in the comments below.
+If you end up doing this project, be sure to post some pictures to me on Twitter.
 I would love to see them!